Introduction to Supplemental Security Income

 - The first $20 of unearned income.
 “Unearned income” being defined as any income from government benefits, such as Social Security Disability Insurance (SSDI).

-Further, some states pay an additional benefit on top of the federal SSI amount.
+Further, many states pay an additional benefit on top of the federal SSI amount.
 Each state has its own set of requirements and cost of living index to determine who receives extra SSI payments and the value.
 Of the states that provide extra value, there are two classes.
-Some states provide Social Security Supplemental Income administered by the SSA and some provide state-administered supplements.
+Some states use federal money to provide their portion of Supplemental Security Income, and some use their own state-administered funds.

-There is no requirement that state offer supplements, however, and four states choose not to offer any additional benefits.
-These four states are:
+There is no requirement for states to offer supplemental payments on top of SSI.
+Currently, six states and one territory choose not to offer any additional benefits.
+These are:

 - North Dakota.